 Coral Reef Care (CRC) is a Dutch foundation that’s mission is the conservation and protection of marine ecosystems, in particular coral reefs.

-Our work consists of creating public awareness and organize local marine conservation projects.
-CRC always works together with a local NGO or research organization that has proven durability and effectiveness over the years.
+Our work consists of creating public awareness and organise local marine conservation projects.
+We always work together with a local non profit organisation or research organisation that has proven durability and effectiveness over the years.
 This collaboration can result in a wide variety of activities such as the restoration of damaged reefs, removal of lost fishing nets on coral reefs, campaigns to reduce plastic waste, creation of artificial reefs, deployment of mooring buoys, creation of No Take Zones and the protection of specific marine species.

-One of Coral Reef Care’s missions is to set up more MPAs (Marine Protected Areas).
-Around 12% of the world’s land area is protected.
-By contrast, less than 1% of the world’s oceans is protected, although 70% of the world is covered with water.
+One of Coral Reef Care’s main goals is to set up more MPAs (Marine Protected Areas).
+Around 16% of the world’s land area is protected.
+By contrast, less than 3% of the world’s oceans is seriously protected, although 70% of the world is covered with water.
 By actively protecting a large area under the right circumstances, an ecosystem has better chances to recover.
 The protected area offers refuge, breeding grounds and food sources.
 This will have positive effects on the surrounding areas, the so-called spill-over effect, when part of the marine life will swim out of the protected zone once they have matured.